NFI2120 – Old Norse Palaeography and Codicology

 - 5 credits overlap with NFI2100 – Norrøn paleografi og kodikologi (discontinued)

-- 10 credits overlap with NFI4111 – Old Norse Palaeography, Codicology and Medieval Manuscript Culture
+- 10 credits overlap with NFI4111 – Old Norse Palaeography and Codicology

 The teaching will to a great extent be group teaching in the form of seminars and individual tutorials and will amount to 42 hours in total.
 The teaching will be concentrated into intensive blocks, with periods of self study in between.
 Excursions may also be a part of the course.
 Students are supposed to contribute with their own presentations and to respond to each other’s work.